 In the beginning, I was a writer because that's what I enjoyed and that's how I earned a living," Marx says.
 "Now I write because I want to speak into people's lives and try to make a difference in this world.

 His most requested presentation – "This Thing We Call Success" – focuses on the major themes in Season of Life: building healthy relationships, building community, building leaders.
 Marx also delivers popular keynotes based on two of his other books: The Long Snapper; and one of his most personal, It Gets Dark Sometimes (2000, JAM Publishing), which chronicles his sister's remarkable experiences with organ donation and transplantation.

 Marx is a native of Rye Brook, New York, and a graduate of Northwestern University.
 His Pulitzer, awarded for a series of articles on cheating in college basketball, came while working for the Lexington (Kentucky) Herald-Leader.
 His first two books – Inside Track (1990, Simon & Schuster) and One More Victory Lap (1996, Athletics International) – were written with Olympic champion Carl Lewis.
 Now a freelance journalist based in Baton Rouge, Louisiana, Marx has written for numerous publications including Sports Illustrated, Newsweek, Time, the Washington Post, the Los Angeles Times, and the Baltimore Sun.

-In addition to his writing and speaking, Marx is co-founder and director of the non-profit Wendy Marx Foundation for Organ Donor Awareness (established in 1990).
-The foundation is named for his sister, a liver transplant recipient who parlayed her own health challenges into a powerful message of hope for others.
+In addition to his writing and speaking, Marx was co-founder and director of the non-profit Wendy Marx Foundation for Organ Donor Awareness (established in 1990).
+The foundation was named for his sister, a liver transplant recipient who parlayed her own health challenges into a powerful message of hope for others.
 Wendy died, at the age of 36, in 2003.
 Jeffrey Marx now continues her important work as director of the Wendy Marx Fund (part of the Louisiana-based LOPA Foundation).